SEO Blog Post Word Count: Ideal Length for Rankings

 - E-E-A-T: Experience, Expertise, Authoritativeness, Trustworthiness

-- Freshness: Is the information current and accurate?
+- Freshness: Is the information current?

 When Shorter is Better